itsOwen/LetMeReShade/README.md

 1. Select a game from your library in the plugin interface
 2. Click "Install ReShade" next to the game
 3. Wait for the installation to complete
-4. Launch your game and press INSERT/Home to access the ReShade overlay
+4. Launch your game and press HOME to access the ReShade overlay

 ### Managing Settings